 This compilation is by no means a comprehensive guide to doing business in the Treasury, agency debt, and agency MBS markets.
 Rather, for both new and established market participants, it can serve as a benchmark when reviewing the adequacy of operating procedures.
-In addition to considering these best practices, market participants should be sure that they are following all applicable laws at all times and should not engage in illegal activities such as price manipulation.
+In addition to considering these best practices, market participants should be aware of, and comply with, applicable laws, rules, and regulations at all times and should not engage in illegal activities such as price manipulation.